mattaq31/recognition-forge/README.md

 This folder contains all our preprocessing steps, including part of speech analysis, `doc2vec` feature extraction, de-duplication implementations, amongst other useful little tricks.

 ### nnframework/
-This folder has our classifictaion neural network, along with inference mechanisms.
+This folder has our classification neural network, along with inference mechanisms.
 We also have our LSTM implementation here.

 ### skipthoughts/
 This folder contains the bulk of our generative approach.
 As explained in its own README file, but for completeness I'll describe it here too.
 We used the original author's codebase, but adapted it to work in Python 3 (round brackets everywhere -- yay!).
 We also included small adjustments such that the architecture works for our dataset, but the bulk of the code is as per the original paper, referenced later.